Act I · The Grove

 He grins, approving of my questions.
 "You are a paladin because you are suited for such an honor.
 It is who you were made to be."

 "Made?"
 The word lingers, and suddenly everything clicks into place.
 Bhaal's favor, the unyielding urge to kill, and the Deathstalker's pride.
-It's almost like I knew it all along.
+My hand twitches.
 "I'm a Bhaalspawn."

 He jumps and squeals, clasping his hands with delight.
 "I knew master would catch on!
 You were always such a clever boy!"
 He turns wistful as he recalls my younger days.
 "So hungry for knowledge, curious to a fault.
 Such an easy boy to teach."